Dog Weakness and Lethargy: Causes and Treatments

 Infection.
 Any kind of infection -- including serious ones such as parvovirus, distemper, kennel cough, leptospirosis, and heartworm disease -- can make your dog lethargic.

-- Distemper can cause symptoms such as fever, lethargy, discharge from the eyes and nose, and coughing.
+Distemper can cause symptoms such as fever, lethargy, discharge from the eyes and nose, and coughing.
+It may cause neurological problems.
 The signs of distemper are broad and vary from dog to dog.
 Treatment may include antibiotics, fluids, and anticonvulsants.

-- Heartworm disease is caused by heartworms that find their way into your dog through mosquito bites.
+Heartworm disease is caused by heartworms that find their way into your dog through mosquito bites.
 Symptoms of heartworm infection can include lethargy, depression, fever, and weakness.
-Prevention is the best option.
-That includes keeping pets indoors at dusk (when mosquitoes feed) and giving them monthly preventive medicines.
+Prevention with oral or injectable medicines is the best option.
 Treatment for existing disease requires a series of injections and weeks of strict cage rest.

 Metabolic and Organic Disease.
 A wide range of chronic conditions can leave dogs weak or lethargic.
 That includes heart problems, liver problems, diabetes, and hypoglycemia.

-- Heart disease.
+Heart disease.
 Lethargy and reduced tolerance for exercise are the early signs of congestive heart failure in dogs.
 As the condition worsens, other symptoms develop, including loss of appetite and rapid breathing.
 Treatment depends on how far along the condition is.
-It may include ACE inhibitors, diuretics, and diet changes.
+It may include heart medication, diuretics, and diet changes.